radusuciu/pytest-docker-compose-v2/README.md

 With this flag, `pytest-docker-compose` checks that all containers are running during the project creation.
 If they are not running a warning is given and they are spun up anyways.
-They are then used for all the tests and NOT TORE DOWN afterwards.
+They are then used for all the tests and NOT TORN DOWN afterwards.

 This mode is best used in combination with the `--docker-compose-no-build` flag since the newly build containers won't be used anyways. like so: